Deanveloper/NewBlog/_posts/2017-05-12-go-interfaces.markdown

 # Interfaces are great
 They're honestly brilliant.
 Interfaces allow for simple, elegant programming.
-Let's write a quick method in Java to show how beautiful interfaces truly are.
+Let's use Java to get a quick idea of how to use interfaces.
 ```Java
 package mypackage;